-The committee struggled with Task 3b (Is the time frame for attaining the priorities realistic?).
+The committee struggled with assessing whether the time frame for attaining the priorities is realistic (Task 3b).
 Initially, the committee attempted to address this task for each of the priorities that were stated in the draft ORPP.
 Because of the linkages among these priorities, as discussed in Chapter 4, progress toward certain priorities will be affected by progress toward one or more of the others.
 It also became clear that because the 21 longer-term priorities were so broadly stated, the committee could not answer Task 3b without information about how the research priorities would be implemented.
-As noted in Chapter 4, the discussion of the priorities does not convey the degree of difficulty or challenge in achieving them, nor an assessment of where the ocean research community stands today, making it difficult to address realistically the likely time frame for success.
+As noted in Chapter 4, the discussion of the priorities does not convey the degree of difficulty or the challenge in achieving them or convey an assessment of where the ocean research community stands today, making it difficult to address realistically the likely time frame for success.
 There are no explicit, or even implicit, milestones.